Rain, rain, go away…

 3/4 teaspoon fine sea salt

-5. Pour in the chocolate chips and mix until they are evenly distributed.
+4. Pour in the chocolate pieces and mix until they are evenly distributed.

-6. Line a baking sheet with parchment paper.
-Using a tablespoon measure, scoop out your dough and place it on the baking sheet.
-Make sure there is enough space between the cookies.*
+5. Line a baking sheet with parchment paper.
+Using a heaped tablespoon measure, scoop out your dough and place it on the baking sheet.
+Use your fingers to shape it into an oblong shape, so they’re nice and tall (about 3-4cm).
+Fill up the tray until all the dough is gone.